corstian/digital-garden/_blog/2025/Analytics and telemetry in context of the GDPR.md

 Data should be kept up-to-date.
 Care should be taken to ensure inaccurate data is either erased or rectified "without delay".

-Personal data should be appropriately secured, and protected against unauthorized proce
+Personal data should be appropriately secured, and protected against unauthorized or unlawful processing, accidental loss, destruction or damage.

 [^1]: "Legitimate" meaning "in accordance with the law or established legal forms and requirements".